bittu/rakutenPlayer/README.md

 npm run test
 ```

-this project is depending to proxy URLs:  https://thingproxy.freeboard.io/fetch/
+This project is depending to proxy URLs:  https://thingproxy.freeboard.io/fetch/

 Please find the screenshots from this project below: